MansiIndore/DSA1-MINI-PROJECT-VACCINE-SCHEDULING/README.md

     Admin can:

-    update count of availabel vaccine in a particular hospital
+    1. update count of availabel vaccine in a particular hospital

-    know number of patients in a hospital
+    2. know number of patients in a hospital

-    can see patient detail from every hospital and individual patient details as well
+    3. can see patient detail from every hospital and individual patient details as well

 #User privilages:

+    User can

-    User can register for vaccination
+    1. register for vaccination

-    View its time slot
+    2. View its time slot

-    Cancel registration
+    3. Cancel registration

 Structure of project:

-     Each index of array points to a list of patients stored in linked list.
+     1. Each index of array points to a list of patients stored in linked list.

-     Diagram representation in description folder
+     2. Diagram representation in description folder

 Assumption :

-     30 min per person for vaccination
+     1. 30 min per person for vaccination

-     5 hospitals availabel
+     2. 5 hospitals availabel

-     Considered duration of project =1 day
+     3. Considered duration of project ,1 day

+ Further Scope:

+        1. The program can be further extended to include more functionality of COWIN webapp

+        2. Instead of giving harcoded data of availabel hospital, we can attach data base

+        3. Use UI like websit instead of console

   OTHER CREATORS:

   2348_MANSI INDORE